 Search Engine Optimization (SEO)

 As digital marketers, we would like to think that just about everyone has heard of SEO.
-However, this unfortunately is not the case.
+Unfortunately, this isn’t always the case.
 Informed business owners often know it is important and many times pay marketers to help them with it, but not all of them know what it means.
 SEO involves using different tactics (link building, content optimization, ect.) to increase the chance of your site being found when a user using search engines like Google or Bing.

 The vast majority of consumers are searching for products, services, and companies online long before doing business with them.
 If your website doesn’t show on the first page of the search engine results, there is a good chance that no one is going to find you.
 Most people will search a different phrase to find what they are looking for before they will look on page 2.
 Why is that?
 Historically, Google has done a great job of providing their user with the desired information on the first page.
 Therefore, formulating the belief amongst users that if they don’t find what they are looking for on the first page, they may be searching for the wrong thing.
 Just think about the process you go through when searching online.
 Do you scan through multiple pages?